Best Soft Summer Hair Colors: Your Ultimate Guide

 In the 2023 Fashion Transparency Index report, Carhartt received a score of 7%, which indicates a lack of transparency around supply chain practices and overall sustainability.
 The brand does not disclose any measures taken to ensure fair labor or worker protection.

 Ultimately, Carhartt’s environmental efforts are superficial.
-To illustrate, the brand reported a reduction of 13% in packaging, as it switched to 100% recycled materials for mailers.
+As another example of this, the brand reported a reduction of 13% in packaging, as it switched to 100% recycled materials for mailers.
 However, the sustainability of other types of packaging remain undisclosed.